Cuba detains 70 Ladies in White ahead of pope visit

 After a three-day visit to Mexico, the German pontiff is scheduled to come to Cuba March 26-28 in a trip viewed as a show of improved church-state relations after decades of hostilities.

-Sanchez said the arrests are "creating a not very favorable climate for the pope's visit."
+Sanchez said the arrests are "creating a not very favourable climate for the pope's visit."

 "The fault lies first with the government for its excessive repression as always, and the Catholic authorities' error for allowing the violent expulsion of dissidents from the church," he said.